PNNL-HubMAP-Proteoform-Suite/IsoMatchMS/README.md

 # IsoMatchMS
-An isotope matching and visualization algorithm for mass spectrometry data
+A R package for isotope matching and visualizing mass spectrometry data

+## To install
+`devtools::install_github("PNNL-HubMAP-Proteoform-Suite/IsoMatchMS")`